TahiriNadia/TahiriNadia.github.io/_pages/climatic.md

 ### Related publication:

+- Chenoweth Galaz, A. L., & Tahiri, N. (2025). aPhyloGeo: a Python application for correlating genetic and climatic conditions.
+Bioinformatics, 41(11), btaf574.
 - Li, W. & Tahiri, N. (2024).
 Host-Virus Cophylogeny Trajectories: Investigating Molecular Relationships between Coronaviruses and Bat Hosts.
 Viruses, 16(7), p.1133.
 - Gagnon, J. & Tahiri, N. (2024).
 Ecological and Spatial Influences on the Genetics of Cumacea (Crustacea: Peracarida) in the Northern North Atlantic. roceeding in SciPy, pp.196-215, Tacoma, WA, USA
 - Li, W. & Tahiri, N. (2023). aPhyloGeo-Covid: A Web Interface for Reproducible Phylogeographic Analysis of SARS-CoV-2 Variation using Neo4j and Snakemake.
 Proceeding in SciPy 2023, Auxtin, TX, USA